Notre-Dame-des-Blancs-Manteaux: History

 The church was founded by the Serfs de Marie, a community of monks founded in 1223 in Marseille, who followed the rules of Saint Augustine, and wore a black robe with a white mantle.
 With the support of King Louis XIII, they moved to Paris, and were given a large plot of land in the Marais district, just outside the city walls, formerly owned by the Order of the Knights Templar.
-It extended the length of the old rue de la Petite Parchemerie (now rue des Blancs-Manteaux) just outside the city walls in the Marais district.
+It extended the length of the old rue de la Petite Parchemerie, now rue des Blancs-Manteaux.
 They built their first church there in 1258.
 Soon afterwards, However, in 1274, the Second Council of Lyon, held by the Vatican, decided to dissolve twenty-two different religious orders, including the Serfs de Marie.
 The abbey was transferred to the Order of the Brothers of Saint Guillaume of Malval and then, in 1618, to the Benedictine monks of the Order of Saint Maurus, who placed the novice monks there for their education.
 The monks no longer wore the white mantle, but the name "Blancs-Manteaux" stayed with the church.

 The present church was rebuilt between 1685 and 1690 by architect Charles Duval in the style of French Baroque architecture or French classicism of the reign of Louis XIV.
 The royal chancellor, Michel Le Tellier, laid the first stone in 1685.
 In 1796-97, During the French Revolution, all the monastic orders were suppressed; the church was pillaged and sold, and the other buildings of the abbey were demolished.
 IN 1801, under the Concordate of Napoleon Bonaparte with the Pope, the building was returned to the church and restored.

 In 1863, during Haussmann's renovation of Paris under Napoléon III. the church was enlarged.
 The architect Victor Baltard added an eighth traverse to the structure facing rue des Blancs-Manteaux, and attached the portal and facade of the Church of Saint-Éloi from the Île de la Cité, which had been demolished to make way for the new Boulevard du Palais.